 HAVE A VOICE - VOTE MAY 19TH

 High-growth school districts cannot afford to wait five years for ESPLOST funds to accumulate before constructing new school buildings; they need the facilities as soon as possible to accommodate increasing enrollment.
 By authorizing and selling bonds, districts can secure the necessary funds immediately and repay the debt over time using ESPLOST revenue.
-Bryan County Schools, which holds the highest bond rating available, benefits from lower interest rates, ensuring cost-effective borrowing and responsible financial management.

 Bryan County Schools has sold bonds on four occasions since 2018, yet the debt service millage rate of 1.5 mills has remained unchanged.
-This is because the majority of the bonds are repaid using ESPLOST funds, which help maintain a steady debt service millage rate and reduce the financial burden on property owners in Bryan County.
+The bonds are repaid using ESPLOST funds and Debt Service Millage.
+ESPLOST funding helps reduce the need to increase property taxes.

 Bryan County Schools maintains a debt service millage rate of 1.5 mills.
 When issuing additional long-term General Obligation (GO) bonds, we structure repayment schedules strategically.
+If authorized to sell $200,000,000 in long-term General Obligation bonds, the projected repayment schedule of this debt does not require a debt service millage rate increase over the current 1.5 mills.

-The tax digest increases as new homes and businesses are added
+The tax digest increases as new homes and businesses are added resulting in an increase in the total revenue generated at the current 1.5 mills

 If growth meets or exceeds projections, the district may generate more debt service revenue than required to meet annual bond payments.